MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. In a terminal window, go the directory where you have `ngrok.exe` installed.
 We suggest setting the *environment variable* path to point to it.
 1. Run, for example, `ngrok http 3978 --host-header=localhost:3978`.
 Replace the port number as needed.
-It launches ngrok to listen on the port you specify.
+This launches ngrok to listen on the port you specify.
 In return, it gives you an externally addressable URL, valid for as long as ngrok is running.
 The following image is an example:

    :::image type="content" source="../../../assets/images/authentication/auth-bot-ngrok-start.PNG" alt-text="Screenshot shows the Teams bot app auth connection string adv1":::

-1. Copy the forwarding HTTPS address that is similar to: `https://dea822bf.ngrok.io/`.
+1. Copy the forwarding HTTPS address.
+It should be similar to the following: `https://dea822bf.ngrok.io/`.
-1. Append `/api/messages` to obtain `https://dea822bf.ngrok.io/api/messages`, which is the **messages endpoint** for the bot running locally on your machine and reachable over the web in a chat in Teams.
+1. Append `/api/messages` to obtain `https://dea822bf.ngrok.io/api/messages`.
+This is the **messages endpoint** for the bot running locally on your machine and reachable over the web in a chat in Teams.
 1. One final step to perform is to update the messages endpoint of the deployed bot.
 In the example, we deployed the bot in Azure.
 So let's perform these steps:
     1. In your browser, go to the [**Azure portal**][azure-portal].
     1. Select your **Bot Registration**.